Key Takeaways

 - Seed: Empathy, communication, quality time.
 Flower: Support, belonging, collaboration.

-- Nurturing Actions: Be specific: Schedule a weekly call with a faraway friend; Plan a dedicated tech-free hour with your partner; Practice active listening in your next conversation (summarize what they said); Send a thoughtful “thinking of you” text to a family member.
+- Nurturing Actions: Be specific.
+Schedule a weekly call with a faraway friend, plan a dedicated tech-free hour with your partner, practice active listening in your following conversation (summarize what they said), and send a thoughtful “thinking of you” text to a family member.

-- Potential Pitfalls: Taking relationships for granted; Avoiding difficult conversations; Neglecting boundaries; Comparison fueled by social media.
+- Potential Pitfalls: Taking relationships for granted, avoiding difficult conversations, neglecting boundaries, and comparison fueled by social media.

 - Reflection: Who is one person I could connect more deeply with this week?
-How can I better show appreciation for someone important to me?
+How can I express my appreciation more effectively to someone important to me?

-- Challenge & Adaptation: Navigate conflicts constructively, practice forgiveness (of self and others), and adapt communication styles for different people.
+- Challenge and Adaptation: Navigate conflicts constructively, practice forgiveness (both of oneself and others), and adjust communication styles to different individuals.
 Strong relationships are vital support systems.

 💪 3.
 Prioritizing Health & Wellness